-When findings from 2012 are compared with those from 2007 there appear to be lower proportions selecting the most positive predictions for the future ('definitely will' and 'very likely').
+When findings from 2012 are compared with those from 2007 there is a substantial drop in the proportion selecting the most positive prediction for the future ('definitely will'), from 60% to 30%.
 However, due to the changes in question wording, caution must be taken when comparing findings between the surveys.